-- ✓ Registration form 4719 to include: Sponsor name, address, home telephone number, duty station and telephone numbers, Spouse name, duty station/work telephone number and Local or AKO e-mail address - Two local emergency release designees' names and telephone numbers.
-These individuals will be contacted in the event of an emergency if the sponsor or spouse cannot be reached. - ✓ Up-to-date immunization records for all children are required - ✓ CYS Health Screening Tool information - ✓ NOTE: If a child has been diagnosed with any dietary restrictions, allergies, asthma, is taking on-going medication or has any other special needs a medical action plan (MAP) will be required and a Multi Inclusinary Action Team (MIAT) evaluation meeting may be scheduled.
+- ✓ Registration form 4719 to include: Sponsor name, address, home telephone number, duty station and telephone numbers, Spouse name, duty station/work telephone number and Local or AKO e-mail address - ✓ Two local emergency release designees' names and telephone numbers.
+These individuals will be contacted in the event of an emergency if the sponsor or spouse cannot be reached. - ✓ Up-to-date immunization records for all children ages 0-4 and children who are homeschooled are required - ✓ CYS Health Screening Tool information - ✓ NOTE: If a child has been diagnosed with any dietary restrictions, allergies, asthma, is taking on-going medication or has any other special needs a medical action plan (MAP) will be required and a Multi Inclusionary Action Team (MIAT) evaluation meeting may be scheduled.
 Prior to receiving CYS care a MIAT team will review the case and recommended CYS care placement. - ✓ If enrolling a child in a CYS program or subsidized Family Child Care home, the sponsor and spouse (if Applicable) must provide current LES or income statements and complete a DOD Application for Fees to determine total family income and fee category.
-For the military sponsor this includes Base Pay, BAS and Special Duty Pay as well as Non Locality BAH..
-Spouses looking for employment will be offered the opportunity to sign a one time 90 day waiver.
+For the military sponsor this includes Base Pay, BAS and Special Duty Pay as well as Non Locality BAH.
+Sponsors or spouses who do not wish to disclose their financial information and be placed in the highest fee category must provide documentation verifying employment and may redact the actual financial information.
+Spouses looking for employment will be offered the opportunity to sign a one-time 90 day waiver.
 Commanders may have the authority to grant an additional 90 day waiver after the initial time frame or terminate services.
-Patrons can loose their space with 30 days notice.
+Patrons can lose their space with 30 days' notice.

 Information must be up-dated at a minimum annually and/or when changes occur.
 All registration records must be kept current and updated annually at minimum.
-Children/ youth whose records are not updated will not be accepted for care until this annual requirement has been met.
+Children/youth whose records are not updated will not be accepted for care until this annual requirement has been met.